ibogom/mint/README.md

 # mint
-Javascript CMS based on Marionette.js
+Web platform for web sites based on Marionette.js